-Anti-takeover provisions contained in the Certificate of Incorporation, as well as provisions of Delaware law, could impair a takeover attempt.
+Anti-takeover provisions contained in our certificate of incorporation, as well as provisions of Delaware law, could impair a takeover attempt.

-In addition to the substantial influence that Mr. Peretti will be able to exert over matters submitted to our stockholders for approval, including an approval right over any acquisition or liquidation of BuzzFeed (see the section entitled "Risk Factors - The multi-class structure of our common stock, as well as the voting agreements entered into in connection with the Business Combination, have the effect of concentrating voting power with our Chief Executive Officer, which will limit other stockholders' ability to influence the outcome of important transactions, including a change in control."), the Certificate of Incorporation contains provisions that may discourage unsolicited takeover proposals that stockholders may consider to be in their best interests.
+In addition to the substantial influence that Mr. Peretti will be able to exert over matters submitted to our stockholders for approval, including an approval right over any acquisition or liquidation of our company (see "- The multi-class structure of our common stock, as well as the voting agreements entered into in connection with the Business Combination, have the effect of concentrating voting power with our Chief Executive Officer, which will limit other stockholders' ability to influence the outcome of important transactions, including a change in control."), our second amended and restated certificate of incorporation contains provisions that may discourage unsolicited takeover proposals that stockholders may consider to be in their best interests.
 We are also subject to anti-takeover provisions under Delaware law, which could delay or prevent a change of control.
 Together these provisions may make more difficult the removal of management and may discourage transactions that otherwise could involve payment of a premium over prevailing market prices for our securities.
 These provisions include, among other things:

-- no cumulative voting in the election of directors, which limits the ability of minority stockholders to elect director candidates; - a classified board of directors with three-year staggered terms, which could delay the ability of stockholders to change the membership of a majority of the Board; - the right of the Board to elect a director to fill a vacancy created by the expansion of our Board or the resignation, death or removal of a director in certain circumstances, which prevents stockholders from being able to fill vacancies on the Board; - requirement of supermajority voting (or if two-thirds of the Board approves, a majority) to amend some provisions in our Certificate of Incorporation and Bylaws; - authorization of the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - only a majority of our Board will be authorized to call a special meeting of stockholders; - the right of Board to make, alter, or repeal our Bylaws; - advance notice requirements for nominations for election to our Board or for proposing matters that can be acted upon by stockholders at annual stockholder meetings; - a prohibition on stockholder action by written consent, which forces stockholder action to be taken at an annual or special meeting of our stockholders; and - the requirement that a meeting of stockholders may not be called by the stockholders, which may delay the ability of our stockholders to force consideration of a proposal or to take action, including the removal of directors.
+- no cumulative voting in the election of directors, which limits the ability of minority stockholders to elect director candidates; - a classified board of directors with three-year staggered terms, which could delay the ability of stockholders to change the membership of a majority of our board of directors; - the right of our board of directors to elect a director to fill a vacancy created by the expansion of our board of directors or the resignation, death or removal of a director in certain circumstances, which prevents stockholders from being able to fill vacancies on the board of directors; - requirement of supermajority voting (or if two-thirds of the board of directors approves, a majority) to amend some provisions in our second amended and restated certificate of incorporation and restated bylaws; - authorization of the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - only a majority of our board of directors will be authorized to call a special meeting of stockholders; - the right of the board of directors to make, alter, or repeal our restated bylaws; - advance notice requirements for nominations for election to our board of directors or for proposing matters that can be acted upon by stockholders at annual stockholder meetings; - a prohibition on stockholder action by written consent, which forces stockholder action to be taken at an annual or special meeting of our stockholders; and - the requirement that a meeting of stockholders may not be called by the stockholders, which may delay the ability of our stockholders to force consideration of a proposal or to take action, including the removal of directors.

-These provisions, alone or together, could delay hostile takeovers and changes in control of BuzzFeed or changes in the Board and our management.
+These provisions, alone or together, could delay hostile takeovers and changes in control of our company or changes in the board of directors and our management.